01 of 13

 Pre-Finish the Trim

 Most finish carpenters like to finish the long trim pieces before measuring, cutting, and installing them—either by painting or applying stain and varnish.
-This is considerably easier than trying to finish the shoe molding after it is nailed in place.
-Although there will be some touch-up needed after the trim is installed, this can be easily done with a brush.
+This is considerably easier than trying to finish the quarter-round or shoe molding after it is nailed in place.
+Some touch-up work will be needed after the trim is installed, but this can be done with a brush.

-- Note: If you choose to stain your moldings, make sure to choose a stain-grade hardwood base-shoe or quarter-round molding, preferably the same species of wood as your baseboards or floors.
-Pine or other softwoods are great for painting but do not take stain very well.
+If you do choose to stain your moldings, make sure to choose a stain-grade hardwood base-shoe or quarter-round molding, preferably the same species of wood as your baseboards or floors.
+Pine or other softwoods are good for painting but do not take stain very well.

 03 of 13